chukrobertson/supersimplepassphrasegenerator/README.md

 # Super Simple Passphrase Generator
 ---
 A super simple password and passphrase generator in python.
-It will generate a random password or passphrase of desired length And generate a passphrase of desired length from a freshly generated list of 1000 random 4 character secure "passwordlets" This does NOT save any passwords or passphrases.
+You can generate a random password or passphrase of desired length And generate a passphrase of desired length from a freshly generated list of 1000 random 4 character secure "passwordlets" This does NOT save any passwords or passphrases.